marcoalopez/GrainSizeTools/README.md

 ## Citation guidelines
-If you need to cite the script or the methods implemeted, the following references are available:
+If you need to cite the script or the methods the following references are available:

-### Script reference
+**Script reference**
 Lopez-Sanchez, Marco A. (2016): GrainSizeTools script. figshare. http://dx.doi.org/10.6084/m9.figshare.1383130

-### Methods:
 ***Frequency peak grain size based on Gaussian KDE***
 Lopez-Sanchez MA and Llana-Fúnez S (2015) An evaluation of different measures of dynamically recrystallized grain size for paleopiezometry or paleowattmetry studies. *Solid Earth* 6, 475-495. doi:[10.5194/se-6-475-2015](http://dx.doi.org/10.5194/se-6-475-2015)